rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ```r
 documents <- read.csv(text = x, col.names=c("Article_ID", "Newspaper Title", "Newspaper City", "Newspaper Province", "Newspaper Country", "Year", "Month", "Day", "Article Type", "Text", "Keywords"), colClasses=rep("character", 3), sep=",", quote="")
 ```
-Now we've created a variable called `documents` and the `read.csv` command read all of the data pulled into x, and tells R that `documents` has columns called "Newspaper Title" etc. When we only want information from a particular column, we modify the variable slightly, eg `documents$Keywords` would only look at the information in the keywords column.
+Now we've created a variable called `documents` and the `read.csv` command read all of the data pulled into `x`, and tells R that `documents` has columns called "Newspaper Title" etc. When we only want information from a particular column, we modify the variable slightly (eg. `documents$Keywords` would only look at the information in the keywords column).
 Let's go on a brief digression and actually do that, and see what we learn about this corpus:

 ```r
 counts <- table(documents$Newspaper.City)
 ```

-We tell R to make a new variable called 'counts', and fill it with the information from the column 'newspaper city' in 'documents'.
+We tell R to make a new variable called `counts`, and fill it with the information from the column 'newspaper city' in `documents`.
 It counts them up!
 Let's make a simple barplot:
 ```
 barplot(counts, main="Cities", xlab="Number of Articles")
 ```